Automate CHTC login

-WARNING: This guide describes how to configure your local machine to not require reentering your NetID password or Duo authentication each time you login.
-This should ONLY be used on secure devices that you manage - it should not be used on any shared laptop, desktop, or research group resource.
+This guide should ONLY be used on secure devices that you manage.
+It should not be used on any shared laptop, desktop, or research group resource.
 Users found violating this policy risk having their CHTC account permanently deactivated.

 1. Open a terminal window.